We stand on the shoulders of the giants who have fought anti-Black racism for decades in Britain.

 David is a Fellow of both the Royal Society of Literature and the Royal Historical Society.

-Marcia Willis Stewart QC (Hon), is a director and Managing Partner at the renowned legal aid practice Birnberg Peirce Solicitors.
+Marcia Willis Stewart KC (Hon), is a director and Managing Partner at the renowned legal aid practice Birnberg Peirce Solicitors.
 She has, and continues to, represent individual and families in challenging and high profile cases against the state.

 A keen champion of diversity, she has created working environments to enable access for lawyers from marginalised communities, who are least likely to be afforded opportunities within the legal profession.